Parthenay tourism & sightseeing

 Visit Parthenay (Poitou-Charentes, France)

-The town of Parthenay is situated on a meander in the Thouet river in the quiet countryside of the Deux-Sèvres department (in Poitou-Charentes) to the west of Poitiers.
+The town of Parthenay is situated on a meander in the Thouet river in the quiet countryside of the Deux-Sèvres department of Poitou-Charentes, to the west of Poitiers.
 Although many of the historical buildings in Parthenay have been lost over the centuries there remain sufficient historical clues to give you a feel for how the town might have been 500 years ago.

 The historical centre of the town can still entered by one of the historic gateways through the town defences that were already admitting pilgrims to Parthenay in the middle ages.
-One of these is the large Porte Saint-Jacques, reached via a 13th century bridge across the slowly moving river,the other is the Porte de la Citadelle (also referred to as the clocktower).
+One of these is the large Porte Saint-Jacques, reached via a 13th century bridge across the slowly moving river and the other is the Porte de la Citadelle, also referred to as the clocktower.

-Inside the gates there is attractive medieval centre with medieval half-timbered houses to be found on some of the narrow streets - the Rue de la Vau-Saint-Jacques has the best preserved examples.
+Inside the gates of Parthenay you discover an attractive medieval town centre with half-timbered houses to be seen on some of the narrow streets: the Rue de la Vau-Saint-Jacques has the best preserved examples.
 Individual sights within the town include: